lunalilabs/M3MATH/README.md

-# M3MATH: A Multiform, Multisubject, and Multilingual Dataset for Robust Mathematical Reasoning
+# M3MATH: A Multiform, Multisubject, and Multilingual Dataset for Enhancing Reasoning Consistency and Diversity

 ## 📖Overview